My Life, Our Future—Genotyping for progress in hemophilia

-Much like a fingerprint, genotype can provide meaningful information about hemophilia—for patients and doctors.
+Much like a fingerprint, genotype can provide meaningful information about hemophilia.
 It has the power to help patients understand their family's mutation, offer clues to inhibitor risk, provide a window into bleeding severity, and take a step toward better treatment.
 MLOF participants have helped create the world’s largest genetic hemophilia repository, the My Life, Our Future Research Repository, a collection of samples and data for scientific study.

 For decades, the hemophilia community has worked together in hopes of a brighter future.
-This initiative was founded through a partnership between ATHN, NHF, Bloodworks Northwest (formerly Puget Sound Blood Center), and Biogen.
+This initiative was founded through a partnership between ATHN, NHF, Bloodworks Northwest, and Bioverativ.
 Now, we can pass something powerful to the next generation—knowledge.